Frequently Asked Questions (FAQs)

 All FSP trucks are white and easily recognizable by the FSP logo on the doors.
-FSP drivers wear blue uniforms, with yellow safety vests, all with the same FSP logo.
+FSP drivers wear blue uniforms and brightly colored FSP safety vests.
 Drivers also carry an identification card issued by the CHP.

 Are FSP drivers certified?

 Yes.
 Drivers receive their certification after completing a CHP training program.

 Can the Freeway Service Patrol tow me to a private repair facility or to my home?

 No. The FSP drivers can tow vehicles only to CHP-designated locations off the freeway.
 Also, FSP drivers cannot recommend service companies or repair/body shops.